 - The formation of an internal Diversity and Inclusion Task Force group comprised of staff members and volunteers working collaboratively to make and champion change.

-- Creation of an Advisory Group composed of external and internal members with various backgrounds and expertise who provide advise on updating of content in our permanent galleries.
+- Creation of an Advisory Group composed of external and internal members with various backgrounds and expertise who provide advice on updating of content in our permanent galleries.

 - Curated a special exhibition Dress to Redress: Exploring Native American Material Culture.
 The exhibition featured artwork from contemporary Anishinaabe artist Celeste Pedri-Spade whose wearable artworks invited visitors to consider issues of Colonisation and decolonisation and the impact they have had on Indigenous and settler communities.
 The exhibition was accompanied by an artist’s residency and series of public programmes and was part of a funding partnership with the University of Hull Treatied Spaces project.